 A series of programs scheduled in February and March will look at the impact of the Civil War on North Carolina, and how the state’s role in the Confederacy plays out today in the ongoing tensions surrounding the monuments of that war.

 UNC Charlotte’s Atkins Library and the Department of History in the College of Liberal Arts & Sciences, along with the Charlotte Mecklenburg Library’s Sugar Creek Branch, will present “Beyond the Myths: The American Civil War in History and Memory.”
 This series of events is designed to shed light on the current controversy surrounding Confederate monuments and provide factual historical information about North Carolina’s role in the Confederacy.
 The project features five events scheduled between Thursday, Feb.
 21, and Wednesday, March 13.
-It is made possible with support from the Chancellor’s Diversity Challenge Fund, Atkins Library, the College of Liberal Arts & Sciences, Charlotte Mecklenburg Library, and the Chancellor’s Diversity Challenge Fund.
+It is made possible with support from the Chancellor’s Diversity Challenge Fund, Atkins Library, the College of Liberal Arts & Sciences, and Charlotte Mecklenburg Library.

 All programs are free and open to the public.

 Opening Presentation and Reception

 6:30 p.m., Feb.
 21, Halton Reading Room, Atkins Library

 Paul Escott, Reynolds Professor of History Emeritus at Wake Forest University, will speak on North Carolina’s role in the Confederacy—the history, controversies and resistance.
 He will contrast the history with the myths and discuss the history of the Confederate monuments in North Carolina.
 Escott is an authority on North Carolina’s history during the Confederacy and is the author of numerous books and articles on the topic.
 RSVPs requested – Register here.